Dark tourism: Example destinations

-Destinations of dark tourism include castles and battlefields such as Culloden in Scotland and Bran Castle and Poienari Castle in Romania; former prisons such as Beaumaris Prison in Anglesey, Wales and the Jack the Ripper exhibition in the London Dungeon; sites of natural disasters or man made disasters, such as Hiroshima Peace Memorial Park in Japan, Chernobyl in Ukraine and the commercial activity at Ground Zero in New York one year after September 11, 2001.
-It also includes sites of human atrocities, murders, and genocide, such as the Auschwitz concentration camp in Poland, the Nanjing Massacre Memorial Hall in China, the Tuol Sleng Genocide Museum in Cambodia; the sites of the Jeju uprising in South Korea and the Spirit Lake Internment Camp Centre near La Ferme, Quebec as an example of Canada's internment operations of 1914–1920.
+Destinations of dark tourism include castles and battlefields such as Culloden in Scotland and Bran Castle and Poienari Castle in Romania; former prisons such as Beaumaris Prison in Anglesey, Wales, and the Jack the Ripper exhibition in the London Dungeon; sites of natural disasters or man made disasters, such as Hiroshima Peace Memorial Park in Japan, Chernobyl in Ukraine and Ground Zero in New York.
+It also includes sites of human atrocities, murders, and genocide, such as the former German Auschwitz concentration camp in Poland, the Nanjing Massacre Memorial Hall in China, the Tuol Sleng Genocide Museum in Cambodia; the sites of the Jeju uprising in South Korea, and the Spirit Lake Internment Camp Centre near La Ferme, Quebec (an example of Canada's internment operations of 1914–1920).

 After the Broken Arrow murders, the home of the Bever family became a center for dark tourism by ghost hunters, urban legend seekers, teenagers, trespassers and vandals.

+In Iraq, Saddam Hussein's former palaces have become a place of attraction for tourists.
+Saddam's "spiderhole," in which he hid prior to his capture by American forces, briefly became a tourist attraction, prompting the U.S. Marines to seal it with concrete.

-In Bali, "death and funeral rites have become commodified for tourism... where enterprising businesses begin arranging tourist vans and sell tickets as soon as they hear someone is dying."
+In Bali, Indonesia, "death and funeral rites have become commodified for tourism... where enterprising businesses begin arranging tourist vans and sell tickets as soon as they hear someone is dying."
 In the U.S., visitors can tour the Holocaust Memorial Museum in Washington, D.C., "with an identity card which matches their age and gender with that of a name and photo of a real holocaust victim.
 Against a backdrop of video interpretation portraying killing squads in action, the pseudo-Holocaust victim enters a personal ID into monitors as they wander around the attraction to discover how their real-life counterpart is faring."
-In Colombia, places associated with Pablo Escobar, the drug lord from the Medellín Cartel, became hotspots for dark tourism through Escobar-themed tours.
-In Medellín, visitors frequent Roberto Escobar's private museum of his infamous brother, the house where he was killed, and La Catedral, Escobar's prison.
-Another famous place is the Hacienda Nápoles estate located between Bogotá and Medellín, near Puerto Triunfo.
+In Colombia, places associated with Pablo Escobar, the drug lord from the Medellín Cartel, became hotspots for dark tourism and Escobar-themed tours.
+In Medellín, visitors frequent Roberto Escobar's private museum centered on his infamous brother, the house where the cartel boss was killed, and La Catedral, the purpose-built prison where Escobar was briefly incarcerated.
+Another famous dark tourism locale is Escobar's Hacienda Nápoles estate, located between Bogotá and Medellín, near Puerto Triunfo.